hashicorp/terraform-website/content/source/docs/enterprise/system-overview/security-model.html.md

 Outside of the application, administrators of the Terraform Enterprise deployment are responsible for managing the underlying infrastructure, upgrading the application, and configuring Terraform Enterprise either via the [Replicated admin console](../install/config.html#system-configuration) or by editing the [application settings file](../install/automating-the-installer.html).

-Due to the extensive capabilities granted to this role, the infrastructure admin role be restricted to a small number of users within your organization.
+Terraform Enterprise grants extensive permissions to this role, so we recommend limiting the number of users who are infrastructure admins in your organization.

 ### Site Admin